 - Hilariously Abusive Childhood: Ernie is enduring one before he decides to escape to Sorcerer University.

 - Hurricane of Puns: The Island of Lost Soles puzzle in 101, based on recognizing a description of something and coming up with a homophone for it that's also a given name.
+For example, a passage in a document leaving somebody a pea contains the soul of Pierre (Pea Heir).

 - Immodest Orgasm: A trademark of Hillary Tickingclock, along with Otto somehow managing to sleep through it, sometimes while in the same room.